 The Nonprofit Leadership Center offers both face-to-face learning and virtual training for nonprofit leaders.
 From classroom and custom training to intimate peer-based learning groups, we believe knowledge gained and shared collectively fosters leadership.

 Here are three reasons face-to-face learning is can be more effective than online learning when it comes to nonprofit training:

 Nonprofit success is built on strong relationships — with board members, donors, constituents and funders.
 We are stronger when we can access a network of colleagues to support us in making decisions, implementing new programs or shifting strategic direction.
 These relationships are built by spending time together, by learning together and by sharing common experiences.

 Research conducted at Florida International University on learning delivery preferences found participants placed importance on social environments, groups and peers along with networking and intimacy of connectivity as key elements of relationships in learning.
-Additionally, our Pinellas County Nonprofit Assessment completed in May 2018 with the Foundation for a Healthy St. Petersburg found that the most critical issue concerning nonprofit leaders outside of funding was relationships/networks.

 While it’s not impossible to connect with someone digitally, the magic happens when people are face-to-face in the same space.